Michael-F-Bryan/rust-ffi-guide/README.md

 - rust (install with [rustup])
 - mdbook (`cargo install mdbook`)

-In this application we're using `qmake` as the build system.
-The `ci/build.sh` script will make a `build/` directory and invoke `qmake` to compile everything.
+In this application we're using `cmake` as the build system.
+The `ci/build.sh` script will make a `build/` directory and invoke `cmake` to compile everything.

 ```